 I also have a Hot Online Deals Facebook Group you can join to see some awesome clothing deals – with 6pm.com being my all time favorite to purchase discount clothing and shoes!!!!
 CLICK HERE TO JOIN!

 Want to share with us your tips on how you save on clothing?
 Have a great deal you recently scored that you want some cyber high fives on?
 Come join our Budget Challenge Facebook Group and tell us about it!

-GO HERE to see all 30 days of information!
+GO HERE to see all 20 days of information from this budget challenge!